Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Methodology

 To estimate the marginal or population-average treatment effect for $A$ vs.~$C$ in the linear predictor scale, one back-transforms to this scale the average predictions, taken over all subjects on the natural outcome scale, and calculates the difference between the average linear predictions:

-where we have removed the dependence on $\boldsymbol{x^*}$ for simplicity in the notation.
-If the outcome model in Equation \ref{eqn3} is correctly specified, the estimators of the conditional expectations are consistent with respect to convergence to their true value, and so is the marginal treatment effect estimate, provided that the $BC$ population is correctly specified and all other assumptions for population adjustment are met (see Appendix B of the Supplementary Material).
+If the outcome model in Equation \ref{eqn3} is correctly specified, the estimators of the marginal outcome means under each treatment should be consistent with respect to convergence to their true value, and so should the marginal treatment effect estimate.

 For illustrative purposes, consider a logistic regression for binary outcomes.
 In this case, $\hat{\mu}_1$ is the average of the individual probabilities predicted by the regression when all participants are assigned to treatment $A$.
 Similarly, $\hat{\mu}_0$ is the average probability when everyone is assigned to treatment $C$.
 The inverse link function $g^{-1}(\cdot)$ would be the inverse logit function $\expit(\cdot)=\exp(\cdot)/[1+\exp(\cdot)]$, and the average predictions in the probability scale could be substituted into Equation \ref{eqn8} and transformed to the log-odds ratio scale, using the logit link function.
 More interpretable summary measures of the marginal contrast, e.g.~odds ratios, relative risks or risk differences, can also be produced by manipulating the average natural outcome means differently than in Equation \ref{eqn8}, mapping these to other scales.
 For instance, a marginal odds ratio can be estimated as $\exp[g(\hat{\mu}_1)]/\exp[g(\hat{\mu}_0)]=\frac{\hat{\mu}_1/(1-\hat{\mu}_1)}{\hat{\mu}_0/(1-\hat{\mu}_0)}$, where $g(\cdot)$ denotes the logit link function.
 The standard scale commonly used for performing indirect treatment comparisons is the log-odds ratio scale\cite{dias2013evidence, bucher1997results, phillippo2018methods} and this linear predictor scale is used to define effect modification, which is scale-specific.\cite{phillippo2016nice} Hence, we assume that the marginal log-odds ratio is the relative effect measure of interest.